querqy/querqy/README.md

 The first rule ('ID1') defines a down boost for all documents containing 'bag' if the query contains 'notebook'.
 This makes sense as users probably are less interested in notebook bags when they search for a notebook.
 Except, if they search for 'notebook bag' - in this case we would not want to apply rule ID1.
 Properties will help us solve this problem by ordering and selecting rules depending on the context.

-In order to enable rule selection and ordering we have to define a SelectionStrategy for the Common Rules rewriter in solrconfig.xml:
+In order to enable rule selection we need to make sure that a rewriter ID has been configured for the Common Rules rewriter in solrconfig.xml:

 ~~~xml